 (Trash management options – Permanently deleting a post)

-You can also delete a post when editing by clicking on the ‘Move to Trash’ link in the Publish box …
+You can also delete posts from the Post Edit screen by clicking ’Move to Trash in the Publish feature …

-How To Bulk Edit And Delete Posts – Step-By-Step Tutorial
+How To Edit And Delete WordPress Posts: Bulk Method – Tutorial

-WordPress also lets you edit and delete many posts at once.
-This is useful if you are performing management tasks such as removing old or unwanted posts, or if you just want to make bulk changes to post meta information in a number of posts.
+With WordPress, you can also edit and delete multiple WordPress posts at once.
+This is useful if you are performing bulk admin tasks such as removing old or unwanted posts, or if you would like to make bulk changes to specific sections of a number of posts.

 Select the posts that you want to bulk edit or delete from the Table of Posts list.
-You can select multiple posts by clicking on each checkbox next to the post one post at a time, or select all posts by clicking on the main Title column heading check box …
+You can select multiple posts by clicking on each checkbox next to the post, or select all posts by clicking on the main checkbox at the top of the Title column heading …

 (How to select all posts at once)

-Once you have selected your posts, select either the option to ‘Edit’ or ‘Move to Trash’ from the ‘Bulk Actions’ dropdown menu and click ’Apply’ to begin processing your selection …
+Once you have selected your posts, choose the option to either ‘Edit’ or ‘Move to Trash’ from the ‘Bulk Actions’ dropdown menu and click the ‘Apply’ button to process your selection …

 (Bulk Actions menu)